monostable/monostable.github.io/presentations/fosdem2018-making-electronics/presentation.md

 ???

 - Electronics is completely and utterly about making connections
-- And the only way to get better and knowing what connections to make is to try it out
+- And the only way to get better at knowing what connections to make is to try it out
 - This is called a breadboard and it's the best way to get started learning about electronics
 - You can plug different components in, and see what happens
 - The one thing that trips people up is that from the outside you can't see where the connections are being made for you when to plug things in so this picture of the inside is really valuable to take a look at before you start